Strathmore Combat Patrol Tournament

 If a game should end before five battle rounds have elapsed, the score as of the last completed battle round shall stand as the score for the game.

-Players will vote for “best in tournament” for their favorite army based on painting, flavor, and basing.
+Players will vote for “best in tournament” for their favorite army based on painting and basing.

 Players will vote for “most sportsmanlike” for the player they felt demonstrated the best values of sportsmanship and fair play.